SerxaS/lazytower/README.md

 # 🧪 LazyTower ZK Proof Demo

+This demo verifies inclusion of an item in a recursive Merkle-like hash-chain using the `LazyTower` circuit.
-This demo walks through generating a `prover.toml` input, executing the Noir circuit, generating a proof using `bb`, writing the verifying key, and verifying the result.
+It walks through generating a `prover.toml` input, executing the Noir circuit, generating a proof using `bb`, writing the verifying key, and verifying the result.

 ---